MRC DTP Studentships

 Please ensure you read our eligibility criteria before making an application.
 Exceptions cannot be made to these criteria so please check them carefully.

-Also, please note that Imperial MRC DTP awards cannot be held in the MRC Clinical Sciences Centre, which is an MRC unit within Imperial College London, and runs their own PhD program.
+Also, please note that Imperial MRC DTP awards cannot be held in the MRC Clinical Sciences Centre, which is an MRC unit within Imperial College London, and runs its own PhD program.

 ALL AMOUNTS AWARDED ARE SUBJECT TO CHANGE FOR FUTURE INTAKES

-British nationality applicants are eligible for both the cost of tuition fees and a yearly stipend currently at £17,500 per annum for the 2014-15 intake, over the course of the PhD programme and £15,740 per annum for the masters year.
-There is also a conference allowance available, which is £300 p.a. for the duration of the PhD studentship.
+British nationality applicants are eligible for both the cost of tuition fees and a yearly stipend currently at £17,500 per annum over the course of the PhD programme, and the MRC standard rate for the masters year (currently £15,863).
+There is also a conference allowance available, of £300 per annum for the duration of the PhD studentship.

 EU nationality applicants who meet the relevant eligibility criteria are eligible for the same financial award as British nationality applicants.

-Supervisors of studentship recipients in the PhD phase will receive £5,000 p.a. to assist them in providing sufficient resources through the student's PhD e.g. lab consumables, IT resources.
+Supervisors of studentship recipients in the PhD phase will receive £5,000 per annum to assist them in providing sufficient resources through the student's PhD, e.g. lab consumables, IT resources.

 Please see the How to Apply section.
-Deadline for receipt of applications is midnight 21 November 2013.
+Deadline for receipt of applications is 23:59 on 24 November 2014.

 Frequently Asked Questions